Uffizi Gallery in Florence: history, works and curiosities

 They were built to be uffici (offices).
 Cosimo I wanted them, in 1560 to bring together and keep under control magistrates, arts, economic activities and reclaim the area.

-Giorgio Vasari, will build a unique U-shaped building and five years later will connect, with almost a kilometer of elevated corridor, Palazzo Vecchio to Pitti, which will reopen in the first half of 2023 (discover our article with video and interview with the director of the Uffizi Gallery Eike Schmidt).
+Giorgio Vasari, will build a unique U-shaped building and five years later will connect, with almost a kilometer of elevated corridor, Palazzo Vecchio to Pitti (discover our article with video and interview with the director of the Uffizi Gallery Eike Schmidt).
 Everything recalls Cosimo I: portrayed by Giambologna as an emperor on horseback, by Ammannati as the god of the Seas in Neptune's basin and by Cellini as Perseus who keeps his enemies away by showing Medusa's head.
+The reopening is scheduled for May 2024.

 While the Uffizi immediately became a place of representation.
 Buontalenti created for his son Francesco the first museum (for a select few) in the Tribuna and for his brother Ferdinando the Teatro di Corte on the second floor.
 However, it was not until 1765 that Pietro Leopoldo of Lorraine created the first museum open to everyone.
 Above all, we owe it to Anna Maria Luisa, who in 1737, on the death of her brother Gian Gastone, stipulated a pact with the new grand dukes, committing them not to touch the artistic heritage.

-Announced in January 2023, the first Uffizi restaurant will open in the newly renovated rooms of the former Medici Mint, behind the Loggia dei Lanzi in Piazza della Signoria.
-Restaurant and patisserie, to be precise.
-On the menu ample space for Tuscan specialties, but also the great classics of Italian cuisine tout court.
+The Uffizi's first restaurant has also been opened in the newly renovated premises of the former Medici Mint, behind the Loggia dei Lanzi in Piazza della Signoria.
+Restaurant and pastry shop, to be precise.
+On the menu there is ample space for Tuscan specialities, but also the great classics of Italian cuisine tout court.

-Before a more in-depth tour of the museum's various rooms, discover our selection of the Uffizi's ten must-see masterpieces and our in-depth look at the Boboli Gardens.
+Before a more in-depth tour of the museum's various rooms, discover our selection of the Uffizi's ten must-see masterpieces, our journey of discovery with Eike Schmidt and our in-depth look at the Boboli Gardens.

 Giotto and the early 1400s (Rooms A4 - A7)